ichiro-wang/nutrition-stormhack/README.md

 # 🥗 Nutrition Tracker

-**Nutrition Tracker** is a full-stack web application that helps users analyze meal nutrition by scanning food labels.
+**Nutrition Tracker** is a full-stack web application that helps users analyze daily nutrition intake by scanning food labels.
 It uses **Tesseract OCR** to extract data from nutrition labels and a **Flask** backend to process and analyze the information.
 The frontend is built with **React**, providing a clean and interactive interface for users to upload, view, and explore nutritional insights.